 The presenters are among the nation’s premier Student Government experts.

-Please see the conference schedule for the New York line-up of speakers.
+Please see the conference schedule for the Spring SG Summit line-up of speakers.

 All speakers are former Student Government officers and/or advisors.
 They’re specialists in SG issues, problems, and trends.